Kit Kat Logo

 The Nestlé logo contains more original elements.
 The “Kit Kat” inscription is inside a slanted oval with a double frame.
 The style of the inscription is reminiscent of a modified Gill Sans font developed by Arthur Eric Rowton Gill.

-In terms of color palette, the graphic sign has a lot in common with Oxo, Virgin, and Coca-Cola – they also use a combination of white and red colors.
+The graphic sign shares many color palettes with Oxo, Virgin, and Coca-Cola—they also combine white and red.
 This combination of shades is advantageous from a marketing perspective, as it creates a winning contrast.

 FAQ